 \section{The SoS hierarchy}

 For our algorithmic results in this paper we consider a semidefinite programming (SDP) hierarchy that we call the \emph{Sum of Squares} (SoS) hierarchy.
-We call the hierarchy we consider here the \emph{Sum of Squares} (SoS) hierarchy.
 This is not a novel algorithm and essentially the same hierarchies were considered by many other researchers (see the survey \cite{Laurent09}).
 Because different works sometimes used slightly different definitions, in this section we formally define the hierarchy we use as well as explain the intuition behind it.
 While there are some subtleties involved, one can think of this hierarchy as equivalent in power to the programs considered by Parrilo, Lasserre and others, while stronger than hierarchies such ``SDP+Sherali-Adams'' and ``Approximate Lasserre'' considered in~\cite{RaghavendraS09c,KhotPS10,BarakRS11}.

 The SoS SDP is a relaxation for polynomial equations.
 That is, we consider a system of the following form: maximize $P_0(x)$ over $x \in \R^n$ subject to $P_i^2(x)=0$ for $i=1\ldots m$ and $P_0,\ldots,P_m$ polynomials of degree at most $d$.\footnote{This form is without loss of generality, as one can translate an inequality constraint of the form $P_i(x) \geq 0$ into the equality constraint $(P_i(x) - y^2)^2=0$ where $y$ is some new auxiliary variable.
 It is useful to show equivalences between various hierarchy formulations; see also Appendix~\ref{app:hierarchies}.} For $r \geq 2d$, the \emph{$r$-round SoS SDP} optimizes over $x_1,\ldots,x_n$ that can be thought of as formal variables rather than actual numbers.
 For these formal variables, expressions of the form $P(x)$ are well defined and correspond to a real number (which can be computed from the SDP solution) as long as $P$ is a polynomial of degree at most $r$.